jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

      The naming convention is  that it appens *_result* to the empty PartyProfile file name.
 - -y Inventory year (the last year in CRFReporter)

-`ghg-master.py` contains also the options -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the *lukeghg* package.
+`ghg-master.py` has also the options -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the *lukeghg* package.

 #### Produce CRFReporter xml file